Isac-E-Perez/Basics-of-Plotting/README.md

 The UI is similar to the ingredients in a recipe.
 So lets list out the ingredients and what they do.

+*fluidPage* creates a page with a fluid layout.

 *SelectInput* lets the user choise the data set they want to see.

 *verbatimTextOutput* will later on help us print the output of hte data.